devcode1981/File-Provider-Storage/README.md

 ## Overview

 * What is the GitLab Development Kit (GDK)?: GDK helps you install a GitLab instance on your workstation and includes a collection of resources such as Ruby, Node.js, Go, PostgreSQL, Redis, etc. to run GitLab.
-* Who should use GDK?: Anyone (both GitLab team members or wider community members) who is doing development work and contributing to GitLab should use the GDK.
+* Who should use the GDK?: Anyone (both GitLab team members and wider community members) who is contributing to GitLab should use the GDK.
 * Benefits of GDK: GDK allows you to test your changes locally on your workstation and this will isolate and speed up your development work.
 * Where to get help when using the GDK:
     * GitLab team members: #gdk channel on GitLab Slack.